 Help us address community issues through the Civic Engagement Strategy.

 Attend an event that will enrich your educational experience.
-The Student Engagement Initiative keeps a list.
+The University Forum keeps a list.

 Learn more about the variety of engaged learning opportunities available to UVU students.